Matias Fernandez-Pardo: Lille

-On 30 August 2024, Fernandez-Pardo officially returned to Ligue 1 club Lille, signing a five-year contract for the club he left as an academy player four years ago.
+On 30 August 2024, Fernandez-Pardo officially returned to French Ligue 1 club Lille, signing a five-year contract for the club he left as an academy player four years ago.
 According to various columnists and reporters, the financial details of the transfer include an initial and base fee of €10 million and a maximum of €2 million add-ons depending on sporting conditions.
 On 10 November, he scored his first Ligue 1 goal in a 2–2 draw at Nice after a rush on the left wing.
 On 6 January 2025, Lille revealed that Fernandez-Pardo had suffered a torn ligament in his left ankle in a 1–1 draw against Nantes two days prior.

+Newcastle United

+On 1 September 2026, Premier League club Newcastle United confirmed the signing of Fernandez-Pardo on a long-term contract for a reported fee of €60 million plus add-ons.

 International career

-Born in Belgium, Fernandez-Pardo was also eligible to represent Spain, Italy, or Belgium.
+Born in Belgium, Fernandez-Pardo was eligible to represent Spain, Italy, or Belgium.
 In November 2023, he was called up by the Belgium under-19 team for the 2024 UEFA Euro Under-19 qualifying matches, and scored the winning brace against Albania.

 On 26 February 2025, Fernandez-Pardo's request to switch allegiance to Spain was approved by FIFA.
 On 14 March, he was called up by the Spain national under-21 team.
 In August 2025, he was called up to the Spain national under-20 team for a training in camp in France ahead of the 2025 FIFA U-20 World Cup, but he withdrew from the squad before the beginning of camp.
+He ultimately never represented Spain at any level.

+On 14 May 2026, Fernandez-Pardo's request to switch international allegiance back to Belgium was approved by FIFA.
+A day later, he was called up to the 26-man squad for the 2026 FIFA World Cup by manager Rudi Garcia.
+On 2 June, he made his senior debut for Belgium in a 2–0 pre-World Cup friendly win over Croatia.
+On 15 June, he made his World Cup debut when he came on in the 86th minute for Jeremy Doku in the opening group stage match in an eventual 1–1 draw against Egypt.

+Personal life

+Besides Belgium, Fernandez-Pardo also possesses Spanish citizenship, as his full name in his nationality switch document is displayed as Matías Fernández Picogna.